ChristopherRush/weather/README.md

 ```

-To run the flash web server:
+To run the Flask web server:

 ```
 cd weather